volodymyrhudyma/blog/content/blog/2020-05-17-template-literals-in-javascript.md

 They can contain placeholders, which are enclosed by the dollar sign along with curly braces `${...}`.

-The expressions, that are passed as a placeholders are evaluated during the run-time and their result is inserted into the string.
+The expressions, that are passed as placeholders are evaluated during the run-time and their result is inserted into the string.

 ## Placeholders